 The Science of Reading (SOR) for English literacy has been studied extensively, with ongoing debate about its effectiveness and appropriateness for diverse groups of students across grade levels.
-The research evidence is clear that the SOR is effective for English literacy for all students, including emergent bilinguals (also referred to as English learners or ELs in this document).
+The research evidence is clear that the SOR is effective for English literacy for all students, including English learners (ELs).
 Less is known about the efficacy of the SOR for native language literacy and biliteracy.
-Although there is widespread understanding of the predictive relationship between oral language development and reading comprehension, implementation of explicit and systematic use of strategies to improve oral language and vocabulary needs to be incorporated into daily instruction for emergent bilinguals.
+Although there is widespread understanding of the predictive relationship between oral language development and reading comprehension, implementation of explicit and systematic use of strategies to improve oral language and vocabulary need to be incorporated into daily instruction for ELs.

-Student reading performance data document low reading proficiency for emergent bilinguals and indicate a need for change to existing literacy and biliteracy practices and analysis of other possible reasons for low reading proficiency.
-Determining how to use the SOR with emergent bilinguals in language assistance programs requires analyzing the essential components of reading in the native language (L1) and English, understanding oral language development and its complex components, and recognizing that emergent bilinguals instructed in English are learning to read in a language they are simultaneously acquiring.
-A deeper understanding of the SOR and the research base that supports it will assist in the development of a SOR for emergent bilinguals' framework that incorporates best practices for L1 and L2 literacy and biliteracy instruction for emergent bilinguals across educational settings.
+Student reading performance data document low reading proficiency for ELs and indicate a need for change to existing literacy and biliteracy practices and analysis of other possible reasons for low reading proficiency.
+Determining how to use the SOR with ELs in language assistance programs requires analyzing the essential components of reading in the native language (L1) and English, understanding oral language development and its complex components, and recognizing that ELs instructed in English are learning to read in a language they are simultaneously acquiring.
+A deeper understanding of the SOR and the research base that supports it will assist in developing a SOR for ELs framework that incorporates best practices for L1 and L2 literacy and biliteracy instruction for ELs across educational settings.